 Backup combines the features of native recovery options while avoiding their limitations.
 Backup tools are faster and more user-friendly.

-Spinbackup offers features none of native SharePoint recovery tools does:
+Spinbackup offers features none of the native SharePoint recovery tools do:

 - Unlimited data retention.

 - Separate storage of a data copy from the data it backs up.
 You can choose the backup cloud yourself: Amazon’s AWS or Google’s GCP.

 - User-friendly restore.

 - …and a 24/7 customer support to help you.